infiniticio/docs.infinitic.io/content/en/tasks/task-failures.md

 </alert>

 Infinitic considers that we [do NOT use exception in your tasks as control flow](https://dzone.com/articles/exceptions-as-controlflow-in-java).
-Any exception occurring is seen as a technical issue that can be transient and fixed by automatic retries or can necessitate a fix in the task implementation followed by a manual retry.
+Any exception occurring is seen as a technical issue that
+-  can be transient and fixed by automatic retries
+- or can necessitate a fix in the implementation followed by a manual retry.

 <alert type="warning">